Computational Approaches to Deception Detection

 Papers that are being submitted to other conferences or workshops must disclose this information at submission time.
 Please list all other meetings where the paper has been submitted in the "other submissions" field on the submission site.

-Submission and reviewing will be electronic, managed by the START system; instructions on START will be posted here.
+Submission and reviewing will be electronic, managed by the START system.

 17 June 2016: Workshop Date